 At room temperature, which is typically around 300 Kelvin (K), you can calculate the voltage VT using the following equation:

-The voltage VT at room temperature is approximately 25.86 millivolts (mV).
+Thus, the voltage VT at room temperature is approximately 25.86 millivolts (mV).

-Thermal Voltage and Diode Current Equation
+Thermal Voltage of Diode

 The voltage VT has a significant role in the diode current equation, which describes the current-voltage relationship in a semiconductor diode.
 The diode equation is given by: